panda-re/panda/panda/plugins/syscalls2/USAGE.md

 Summary
 -------

-The `syscalls2` plugin provides callbacks that allow notification whenever system calls occur in the guest, and can provide the parameters for each system call as long as the guest OS is one of these supported by `syscalls2`.
+The `syscalls2` plugin provides callbacks that allow notification whenever system calls occur in the guest, and can provide the parameters for each system call as long as the guest operating system (OS) is one of these supported by `syscalls2`.

 This is accomplished by automatically generating a bunch of code based on an initial prototypes file.
 For full details, have a look at `syscalls2/syscall_parser.py` and one of the prototypes files, such as `syscalls2/prototypes/linux_x86_prototypes.txt`.

-For adding support for a new OS or updating the existing ones, see the `syscalls2` [maintenance documentation][prototypes/MAINTENANCE.md].
+For adding support for a new OS or updating the existing ones, see `MAINTENANCE.md`.

+The profile for the appropriate guest OS is selected automatically from the information specified in the "-os" argument to PANDA.

 Arguments
 ---------

-* `profile`: string, defaults to "linux\_x86".
-The guest OS profile to use.
-This determines how system calls (e.g. the `sysenter` instruction) will actually be interpreted.
-Available options are: `linux_x86`, `linux_arm`, `windows_xpsp2_x86`, `windows_xpsp3_x86`, and `windows_7_x86`.
 * `load-info`: boolean, defaults to `false`.
 Enables loading of system call information for the selected OS profile.
 This allows more generic processing of system call events, without having to implement individual hooks.

 Dependencies